delphic-digital/Skeletor/README.md

 ## Testing `npm run test`

 Test results are output to the command line.
-If the test script ends in npm ERR! you've probably got a few failing one, scroll up to read them!
+If the test script ends in npm ERR! you've probably got a few failing tests, scroll up to read them!

  - accesability testing with [Pa11y](http://pa11y.org/) (will test the index file in dist by default, but switches to the proxy when you set that)
  - JS Unit testing with [AVA](https://github.com/avajs/ava)